hosseinmirzapur/vpnmaker/README.md

 # build and run the vpnmaker
 go build -o bin/vpnmaker
 ./bin/vpnmaker

+# OR
+# Build the project using make commands
+make run

 ```

 > Note: choose first option by entering number **1**, if prompted (which you will be!).